peter-gyuk/image-processing-cli-API/README.md

 **FIND_PERIMETER** - Finds the contiguous border pixels of the region.
 No additional parameters needed.
 This is performed on the previous region.
 It is possible to find more regions and then the perimeter, but in this phase this only works for 1 convex object.

+**FIND_SMOOTH_PERIMETER [tolerance]** - Finds the contiguous border pixels of the smoothed region.
+The tolerance is an optional parameter, which is 0.1 by default.
+Decrease tolerance to to remove small artifacts, jagged contours.
+The algorithm uses discrete convolution with Gaussian blur kernel of kernel size 5.

 **DISPLAY_IMAGE** - Displays the input image without any operations

 **DISPLAY_PIXELS** - Displays the image of the region overlay on the original image after the previous operations